March 14, 2013

 There is a range of competitive home loan deals available in today's mortgage market but potential borrowers may miss out on the offers if their loan approval is knocked-back or delayed.
 To ensure a smooth approval process, Mortgage Choice urges potential borrowers of all types to tick all the check boxes in their loan application.

 “Lenders have different but fair methods for determining whether borrowers can take on a loan secured against a property.
-They look for evidence that the borrower is a good saver or has built equity, and has a healthy credit record, steady employment and manageable levels of debt.
+They look for evidence that the borrower is a good saver or has built up equity, and has a healthy credit record, steady employment and manageable levels of debt.

 “Keep in mind this applies to all types of borrowers, whether it is your first, fifth or fiftieth loan application, lenders will still assess your ability to borrow funds each and every time.
+To ensure a smooth approval process, potential borrowers should tick all the check boxes in the loan application.

 “Having the help of a professional mortgage broker in the loan approval process may help.
 Working with you to complete the loan application, your mortgage broker will know the lender's requirements, prompt you to supply the required documentation and submit the application on your behalf.
 The mortgage broker will then follow up the application and help guide the loan to settlement.”